lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 To create static expressions, import Lit's `static-html` module.
 It contains special `html` and `svg` tag functions which support static expressions and should be used instead of the standard versions provided in the `lit` module.
 Use the `literal` tag function to create static expressions.

 You can use static expressions for configuration options that are unlikely to change or for customizing parts of the template you cannot with normal expressions - see the section on [Valid expression locations](#expression-locations) for details.
-For example, a `my-button` component might render a `<button>` tag, but be subclassable to render an `<a>` tag.
+For example, a `my-button` component might render a `<button>` tag, but a subclass might render an `<a>` tag, instead.
 This is a good place to use a static expression because the setting does not change frequently and customizing an HTML tag cannot be done with a normal expression.

 ```ts
 @customElement('my-button')